 ‘Considering that most HR departments are experiencing similar levels of churn, exacerbating the situation, beyond that, IA helps decrease the amount of training required for new hires,’ said Blue Prism’s Greg Eyre.

-Making automation a strategic priority will assist businesses to cope with the great resignation.
+Making automation a strategic priority will assist businesses in coping with the great resignation.

 Businesses need to be reconfigured so that work and the workforce are designed for the new world we find ourselves in.
 It is time to make automation a strategic priority focusing on people as much as technology.